 The financial services industry continues to invest heavily in artificial intelligence systems, leading other industries such as manufacturing, healthcare and professional services.
 Last year, research firm IDC said it expected the banking industry to spend more than $5 billion on artificial intelligence systems in 2019.
 Overall, IDC projects spending on AI systems will reach $97.9 billion in 2023, more than two and one half times the $37.5 billion that will be spent in 2019.

 Financial institutions are incorporating AI into asset management, fraud detection, credit risk management and regulatory compliance, to name a few use cases.
-Specifically, these organisations are turning to machine learning models as an alternative to traditional models to gain faster, more accurate, and insightful predictions and classifications in their risk management and financial management business decisions.
-Several types of AI components and the effect they have on organisations are provided below.
+Specifically, these organizations are turning to machine learning models as an alternative to traditional models to gain faster, more accurate, and insightful predictions and classifications in their risk management and financial management business decisions.
+Several types of AI components and the effect they have on organizations are provided below.

 Incorporating and monitoring AI the correct way is important.
-There have been several instances where major organisations have rushed to deploy AI, only to learn of the unmitigated risks and unintended consequences of their application.
+There have been several instances where major organizations have rushed to deploy AI, only to learn of the unmitigated risks and unintended consequences of their application.
 In 2018, a major consumer brand discovered that the AI used in its hiring process discriminated against female job applicants.
 The software was designed to align a candidate’s history with that of employees who had proven successful at the company over the previous 10 years.
 The design of the algorithm did not intend to discriminate but the data set on which the model relied caused unintended consequences and bias.
-The following table shows common risks that organisations are encountering through the use of AI:
+The following table shows common risks that organizations are encountering through the use of AI:

 Key Risks Posed by AI